rwxrob/bonzai/README.md

   alias the packages as needed using Go's excellent package import design.

+* **Use capital "Z" import name.**

+  People can easily change the default "Z" import name to whatever else if they don't like it (or worse, if has conflicts).
+But, we actually want naming conflicts even though this seems counter-intuitive.
+  Developers should be putting most of their code into their own `pkg` libraries and calling into them from their wrapping Bonzai trees and branches that import Z. If someone is importing Z into their package library they are likely doing something they shouldn't.
+Bonzai should *only* be imported into the composable branch or standalone command (`main`).
+This is a reminder as well to Bonzai developers not to stuff things into the Z package that would never be used outside a Bonzai command, tree or `main.go` standalone.

+* **Promote lower "z" personal Bonzai trees.**

+  Just as "dotfiles" has become a convention, use of the simple "z" GitHub repo should be promoted as a common, "ez" way to find people's personal monoliths.
+Obviously, people can use what they want.
+This is also consistent with the capital "Z" import name of the `bonzai` package.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions